jackzheng2496/learningC/README.md

   forward declaration of functions.
 Using global variables may cause unwanted actions to your program so it is generally not advised to use them lightly.
   - 3/13/16
+- Use enum to declare mutiple symbolic variables (automatically).
+Easier to use than define and easier to debug.
+Applying the const keyword in front of an array parameter indicates that the array will not be changed. -3/14/16